 I completely agree that our WIKI and documentation is quite lot at the beginning and work in progress, but OLinuXino community is still small (we started A13 OLinuXino in May 2012 ) and we have no the resources of the other similar projects like the hundreds of thousands RPi owners or Texas Instruments resources backup for BB.

-I’m assuring you we do our the best but our forces are limited and we run too many things together.
+So please be patient with us 🙂 I’m assuring you we do our the best but our forces are limited and we run too many things together.

 To install Debian with graphical interface and set of tools like libre office etc is very easy on A13-OLinuXino.
 The SD card we ship is only with console as we do not want to fill it with unnecessary packages.